We’re here to help.

 What is the school’s commitment to cultural and ethnic diversity?
 How diverse is the Menlo community?

-We believe students are better educated and prepared to succeed when the School community—students, families, faculty, administration and staff—is diverse and inclusive.
+We believe students are better educated and prepared to succeed when the School community—students, families, faculty, administration, and staff—is diverse and inclusive.
 Diversity benefits the entire community by providing a wide range of perspectives and experiences.
-Currently, 50% of our students identify as non-white.
+Currently, 54% of our students identify as non-white.

 Does Menlo offer Financial Aid?

 Yes!
 Menlo seeks to attract talented students from every socioeconomic background.
-In 2016-17, $5.9 million in aid has been awarded to 21% of the students.
+For the 2023-2024 school year, over $7 million in aid has been awarded to 20% of the students.
 Financial aid is need-based; aid is awarded based on a family’s need, not on academic or athletic ability.

 How many openings are there for new students?